10 Tips to Decorate Your Home with Tall Plants

 Large palms or ficus plants are often used alone or in groupings to serve as the focal point of the room.

 The beautiful thing about these botanical focal points is that they are renewable and moderately priced.
-In addition, houseplants add texture and natural color to rooms.
-You can place a lush ficus tree in a pastel cantainer near a dark brown staircase.
-The greenery and light-colored container draws one's attention from the dark stairway.
+Besides, houseplants add texture and natural color to rooms.
+You can place a lush ficus tree in a pastel container near a dark brown staircase.
+The greenery and light-colored container draw one's attention from the dark stairway.

-Anyone can test the accuracy of feeling better in a room of live plants versus in a room without live plants.
-Simply, visit a nursery and see how it feels to experience their indoor plants.
+Anyone can test the accuracy of feeling better in a room of live plants versus in a room without plants.
+Visit a nursery and see how it feels to experience their indoor plants.
 Then, go somewhere indoors without indoor plants.
 Do you notice the difference?

 You don't need a book about plants to add any plant to a room.
 The task is simple and only takes a couple of hours.

 You can add an exotic palm to your bedroom.
-Palms have been used for thousands of years as indoor or even tent decorations.
+You can add an exotic palm to your bedroom.
+For thousands of years, they were used as indoor or even tent decorations.

-Growing tall indoor plants in your home is not as complicated as it might seem.
+Growing tall indoor plants in your home are not as complicated as it might seem.
 The only hurdle is getting the tall plant from the nursery to your home.

-Tall plants cost more than smaller plants bit they are an affordable way to redecorate your home.
+Tall plants cost more than smaller plants; however, they are an affordable way to redecorate your home.

 © 2016 Kenna McHugh